cofoundry-cms/Cofoundry.Plugins.ErrorLogging/README.md

 The [Cofoundry.Plugins.ErrorLogging.Admin](https://www.nuget.org/packages/Cofoundry.Plugins.ErrorLogging/) package can be installed to enable an error log section in the admin panel.

 *Note that this current version of the error logging package has not been given much attention.
-We will be giving this a lot more love in upcoming releases.*
+We will be giving this a little more love in upcoming releases.*

 ## Settings